Problem Package Format

 Default Output Validator Specification

 The default output validator is essentially a beefed-up diff that can be used in the common case where the output validator needs only compare the output of a submitted program against a trusted judge reference solution.
-In its default mode, it tokenizes the output and answer files and compares them token by token.
-It supports the following command-line arguments to control how tokens are compared.
+The default output validator supports the following command-line arguments:

 Arguments Description